maximilien/musings/blogs/ai/2/draft.md

 If your data can be structured with known schemas, use a relational database.
 SQL beats semantic search for structured queries, every time.
 "Show me all orders over $1,000 from Q4" doesn't need embeddings.

+[Any citations for these assertions?]

 **Small datasets:**

 For collections under 10,000 chunks, the overhead of vector databases often isn't worth it.
 Simple keyword search with BM25 might suffice.
 Chroma is popular for prototyping precisely because it minimizes this overhead—but teams regularly migrate to more robust solutions as they scale.

+[Any citations for these assertions?]

 **Relationship-heavy data:**

 If your questions involve traversing relationships ("What vendors does this customer's subsidiary use?"), knowledge graphs may serve you better than vector search.
 Graph databases excel at relationship queries; vector databases excel at similarity queries.

+[Any citations for these assertions?]

 ## Alternatives and Complements